system-transparency/stfe/markup/api.md

 use a signature algorithm that the log supports.
 - Signature scheme: the signature scheme that the log uses to sign tree heads and debug info statements.
-- Maximum chain length: e.g., three means that we would reject submissions that were signed by a certificate chain of length four.
 - Base URL: where can this log be reached?
 E.g., example.com:1234/log

 Note that **there is no MMD**.
 The idea is to merge added entries as soon as